How to Say Brother and Sister in Korean

 The initial, formal period may be a week, a day or as short as 2 minutes.
 Or, it may never end.
 In fact, there are many Koreans who would never use (and never want to be called by) these family terms outside of the real blood relationship.
 So, the extended usage is by no means mandatory.

 Whether they would opt to use these terms also depends on when the first encounter happened.
 A 35-year-old woman who recently got to know a slightly older man socially would probably never call him “oppa”, although she might have done so if she was 22 years old and certainly much more readily if she was 17.
 Yet, you may find a woman in her 60’s calling an older man “oppa”, because they probably met when they were young and she has been calling him that way for decades.
-Moreover, you sometimes see a married woman who calls her husband “oppa”, because that’s the way she called him before she married him and it was probably awkward to switch to a new term right after marriage.
+Moreover, you sometimes see a married woman who calls her husband “oppa”, because that’s the way she called him before she married him and it was probably awkward to switch to a more traditional term after marriage.

 This article is brought to you by Enunce, LLC, a professional language services company.

 Korean to English Legal Translation

 English to Korean Legal Translation